-Heart rate is the measure of beating of heart per minute.
+Heart rate is the measure of the beating of the heart per minute.
 The normal healthy resting heart rate of an adult is 60 to 90 BPM.

 What is a heart rate?

-Heart rate is the average number of time’s heartbeats per minute.
-A heartbeat is when the heart contracts to pump blood through your system.
-Heart rate is measuring by finding the body pulse.
+Heart rate is the number indicating a number of time’s heart beats (contract to pump blood) per minute.
+Heart rate is measured by counting the number of pulse per minute.
 The unit of measurement for the heartbeat is "Beats per minute" (BPM).
 The healthy resting heart rate in adults is 60 to 90 beats per minute.
-The heartbeats below 60 are referring as bradycardia and rates above 100 are referring as tachycardia.
+The heartbeats below 60 are referring to bradycardia and rates above 100 are referring as tachycardia.

 The obvious purpose of the heartbeat is to push blood throughout the body.
-The rate of the heartbeat is a factor influences cardiac output, volume of blood and speed of delivery of blood to every body cell.
+The rate of the heartbeat is a factor influence cardiac output, the volume of blood, and speed of delivery of blood to every body cell.
 There are certain situations when the blood requires reaching cells more or less quickly.

-Physical activity (or exercise), just standing up from resting can increase cellular requirement for both oxygen and blood nutrients (particularly glucose).
-Sensors located in the brain stem, and hypothalamus is responsible for the feedback regulation of the heart rate to meet the demands of your body cells.
-Relaxation and sleeping states generally require minimal cellular requirements.
+Physical activity (or exercise), just standing up from resting can increase the cellular requirement for both oxygen and blood nutrients (particular glucose).
+Sensors located in the brain stem and hypothalamus is responsible for the feedback regulation of the heart rate to meet the demands of your body cells.
+Relaxation and sleeping states require minimal cellular requirements.

-There are individual differences in the resting heart rate, which are influenced by genetics, sex (females have faster heart rates than males), and state of health.
-These differences are in relation to personality, psychology and physical fitness.
+There are individual differences in the resting heart rate, which can influence by genetics, sex (females have faster heart rates than males), and state of health.
+These differences are related to personality, psychology and physical fitness.

 Maximum heart rate

-The maximum heart rate is the maximum number of beats your heart contracts during one-minute measurement.
+The maximum heart rate is the maximum number of beats (heart contracts) during one-minute.
 It is a useful tool to measure or predict the exercise level.
-It is a good practice to monitor your heart rate while doing exercises to confirm you are staying within a safe range or use it to monitor how well your exercise raises your heart rate to acceptable ranges and levels.
+It is a good practice to monitor your heart rate while doing exercises to confirm you are staying within a safe range or use it to monitor how well your exercise raises your heart rate to acceptable ranges.

 Based on your age and physical condition, a formula is in use to calculate your maximum heart rate.
 This method uses an age-predicted maximum heart rate formula: